jackdewinter/pymarkdown/scenario-cases.md

 - Series C - Ends with inline
 - Series D - Only inline
 - Series E - Newline in the middle of newline
+- Series H - Link/image with text/code span/raw html in label of various link types
+- Series J - Link/image with various combinations with other inline tokens

 - Series F - Link/image with newline (and whitespace) in various parts of link
 - Series G - Link/image with backslash and character entity in various parts of link
-- Series H - Link/image with text/code span/raw html in label of various link types
-- Series J - Link/image with various combinations with other inline tokens
-- Series K - use of `&#xa;` instead of \n (all verified against babelmark)
+- Series K - use of `&#xa;` instead of \n
 - Series L - link/image inside of link/image

 ## Series A